figorr/meteocat-card/README.md

 3. Refresh the Lovelace

 ### Manual
+1. Download the `meteocat-card.zip` file from the latest release.

+2. Unzip the file.

-1. Copy the compiled file `meteocat-card.js` and `meteocat-card-editor.js` to your Home Assistant `www` folder, preferably in a subfolder for organization:
+3. Copy the compiled file `meteocat-card.js` and `meteocat-card-editor.js` to your Home Assistant `www` folder, preferably in a subfolder for organization:

    ```text
    /config/www/meteocat-card/meteocat-card.js
    /config/www/meteocat-card/meteocat-card-editor.js
    ```

-2. Place the icon SVGs that are located in /www/meteocat-card/icons into your Home Assistant setup at:
+4. Place the icon SVGs that are located in /www/meteocat-card/icons into your Home Assistant setup at:

    ```text
    /config/www/meteocat-card/icons/
    ```

-3. Add the resource to your Lovelace configuration:
+5. Add the resource to your Lovelace configuration:

    Go to **Settings > Dashboards > Resources > Add Resource**